 Did you know that over 40 million Americans say they regularly observe birds?

-That being said, what benefits would arise from an indoor aviary at a nursing home?
+That being said, what are the benefits of having an indoor aviary at a nursing home?
 21% of all wildlife watchers are 65 years and older, so maybe it’s a question to explore.

 Supported Benefits